arduino/help-center-content/content/About Arduino/Trademarks, Logos and Licenses/Arduino-Trademarks.md

 title: "Arduino Trademarks"
 ---

 A trademark is a word or symbol representing a company or product.
-It is used to identify a specific source of goods or service and protect that source from confusion with other sources.
+It is used to identify a specific source of goods or services and protect that source from confusion with other sources.
 Trademarks are recognizable by the symbols ™ or ®.

 >![Arduino Pro logo with "TM" symbol highlighted](img/ArduinoTrademark_TM.jpg) ![infinity logo with "®" symbol highlighted](img/ArduinoTrademark_R.jpg)